Ancient art: Arabian

-Egypt
+Egyptian

 Due to the highly religious nature of ancient Ancient Egyptian civilization, many of the great works of ancient Egypt depict gods, goddesses, and Pharaohs, who were also considered divine.
 The idea of order characterizes ancient Egyptian art.
 Clear and simple lines combined with simple shapes and flat areas of colour helped to create a sense of order and balance in the art of ancient Egypt.
 Ancient Egyptian artists used vertical and horizontal reference lines to maintain the correct proportions in their work.
 Political and religious, as well as artistic, order was also maintained in Egyptian art.
 To clearly define the social hierarchy of a situation, figures were drawn to sizes that were based not on their distance from the painter's perspective but on relative importance.
 For instance, the Pharaoh would be drawn as the largest figure in a painting no matter where he was situated, and a greater God would be drawn larger than a lesser god.

 Symbolism also played an important role in establishing a sense of order.
 Symbolism, ranging from the Pharaoh's regalia (symbolizing his power to maintain order) to the individual symbols of Egyptian gods and goddesses, was omnipresent in Egyptian art.
 Animals were usually also highly symbolic figures in Egyptian art.
 Colour, as well, had extended meaning—blue and green represented the Nile and life; yellow stood for the sun god; and red represented power and vitality.
 The colours in Egyptian artifacts have survived extremely well over the centuries because of Egypt's dry climate.

 Despite the stilted form caused by a lack of perspective, ancient Egyptian art is often highly realistic.
 Ancient Egyptian artists often show a sophisticated knowledge of anatomy and close attention to detail, especially in their renderings of animals.

 During the 18th Dynasty of Egypt a Pharaoh by the name of Akhenaton took the throne and abolished the traditional polytheism.
 He formed a monotheistic religion based on the worship of Aten, a sun god.
 Artistic change followed political upheaval.
 A new style of art was introduced that was more naturalistic than the stylized frieze favored in Egyptian art for the previous 1700 years.
 After Akhenaton's death, however, Egyptian artists reverted to their old styles.

 Faience that was produced in ancient Egyptian antiquity as early as 3500 BC was in fact superior to the tin-glazed earthenware of the European 15th century.
 Ancient Egyptian faience was not made of clay but instead actually of a ceramic composed primarily of quartz.